Mesti3/sample-project/README.md

 # sample-project

-This project was created for presentation of my work.
-It is not whole project.
+This project was ccut out from a real project.
+It is just sample.